WeatherheadOnline/Number_tool/README.md

-## This describes the logic behind the vowel calculations (for soul number) when the "Some Ws and Ys" option is selected.
+## Here is the reasoning behind the vowel calculations (for soul number) when the "Some Ws and Ys" option is selected.
 Note: more names were assessed than shown here; these lists are representative.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~